Auburn sophomore Rachel Gilmore spent Valentine’s Night waiting for — maybe, just maybe — a phone call from Cam Newton. He had her number.

 Which means she actually did it.
-Her, Cam Newton, the Carnation Ball—it’s out there.
-And her sorority sisters who Gilmore says were initially embarrassed that she put it out there are now making sure it stays out there with the Twitter hashtag #camtocarnation.
+Her, Cam Newton, the Carnation Ball — it’s out there.
+And the sorority sisters Gilmore says were initially embarrassed by her putting it out there are now making sure it stays out there with the Twitter hashtag #CamToCarnation.

 “I mean, at first it was a joke, but if he did it, if he came, it’d be cool.
 I wasn’t expecting this at all, but obviously I’d freak out.”

 “He hasn’t called yet, but it (the Carnation Ball) isn’t until April.
 So, he still has time.”

 * That time a cow won Miss Auburn